 When George Reeves died, an executor's bond for his son, Asa Reeves, was recorded in the Prince William County Virginia Executors/Administrators Bond Book 2, page 108, dated 7 February 1774.
 The will is not extant.

-A 1789 deed from son Asa Reeves to William Robinson mentions 3/4 of an acre reserved for a family graveyard; it seems likely that George and Ann Doggett Reeves were buried there, especially since the 1751 deed of gift included in Asa's portion the land "whereon I now live."
+A 1789 deed from George's son Asa Reeves to William Robinson mentions 3/4 of an acre reserved for a family graveyard; it seems likely that George and Ann Doggett Reeves were buried there, especially since the 1751 deed of gift included in Asa's portion the land "whereon I now live."

 A descendant of George Reeves and Ann Doggett through their son Benjamin's son Austin Smith Reeves has participated in the Reeves DNA Project and was placed in DNA Group 10 which includes a descendant of William Reeve, son of George Reeve who was named as a legatee in George's 1778 will.
 This closely matching DNA confirms the family connection between George Reeves and his brother, John.